-Seattle-area forecast: a mostly dry week and a chance to see the year’s first supermoon on Monday
+Seattle-area forecast: a mostly dry week and a chance to see 2021’s first supermoon

 June 24, 2021: 224,662 miles

-Steve Reidy of the National Weather Service in Seattle says the Puget Sound region has a small chance of showers through the day Monday, but that should dissipate by early evening.
+Steve Reidy of the National Weather Service in Seattle says the Puget Sound region has a small chance of showers throughout the day Monday, but that should dissipate by early evening.
 We will still be under about 40% cloud cover overnight but will definitely have a chance to see the moon peeking through the clouds, he said.

 The rest of the week should be mostly dry with temperatures climbing through the low 60s on Monday to about 70 degrees on Thursday.
 Rain is expected to return Friday, Reidy said.